 I’m talking on a deeper level here… leaving your comfortable job, moving from a familiar setting or even ditching a stagnant relationship.

 These are all things that are terrifying.
 They scare most people, with plenty of valid reason.
 It’s a scary thought that the life you know so well may come to an end at some stage and you’ll have to essentially start again.

 It’s overwhelming in every sense of the word.
 It’s not something that many of us think about, but the bottom line is as simple as this – would you be better off if you pulled the trigger on that major change that you’re toying with in your mind?

-This could mean talking to your boss about how to make the workplace more tolerable, it could be making a better living environment in any way that suits you or it may mean having a very meaningful conversation with your partner.
+This could mean talking to your boss about how to make the workplace more tolerable, it could be making a better living environment in any way that suits you or it may mean having a very meaningful, even difficult conversation with your partner.

 Failing these or the next step after these will mean digging deeper into the root of whatever is causing the issue.
 Perhaps it’s you and you simply need a timeout.
 If this is so, I highly recommend you listen to a podcast by Jay Shetty called ON Purpose, 3 Ways to Take an Adult Gap Year and Why it Might Be Helpful for you To Take One.

 Sometimes a break is all it takes to realize what we really want.

 Sometimes we know what we want but getting to that point is scary, painful or unattainable.